Springside Chestnut Hill Academy

-Springside Chestnut Hill Academy (also known as SCH Academy or SCH) is an independent, non-sectarian Pre-K through grade 12 school located in Chestnut Hill, Philadelphia, Pennsylvania, approximately 10 miles from Center City.
+Springside Chestnut Hill Academy (also known as SCH Academy or SCH) is the largest independent school in Philadelphia serving students 18 months through 18 years Chestnut Hill, Philadelphia, Pennsylvania, approximately 10 miles from Center City.

-SCH serves over 1,100 students from more than 100 zip codes, as well as from other countries.
+SCH serves over 1,200 students from more than 100 ZIP codes, as well as from other countries.
 40% of its students identify as people of color.

 History

-Springside Chestnut Hill Academy was formed by the 2010 merger between all-girls Springside School and all-boys Chestnut Hill Academy (CHA), private Pre-K–12 schools on adjacent campuses.
+Springside Chestnut Hill Academy was formed by the 2010 merger between all-girls Springside School and all-boys Chestnut Hill Academy (CHA), private Early Childhood through grade 12 schools on adjacent campuses.

 Founded in 1861, Chestnut Hill Academy was an all-male Pre-K-12 independent college preparatory school located in northwest Philadelphia.
 CHA was the oldest all-boys school in Greater Philadelphia.

 Springside was founded in 1879 by Ms. Jane Bell and Ms. Walter Comegys as a French and English boarding school for young ladies and girls.
 The school was located on Norwood Avenue in Chestnut Hill, Philadelphia.
 Springside was initially a boarding school and attracted students from across the Northeast, particularly in New England, where most boarding schools were only for boys.